 Ease of Set Up

-As such a simple design, the Simple is incredibly easy to set up.
+With such a simple design, the Simple is incredibly easy to set up.
 Just screw it onto the top of an old 2-liter water or soda bottle, and you're good to go!
 You can also choose to heat water on a stove to add to the bottle if you don't want to wait for the sun to do its magic (or if it's cloudy or cold out).
-If you're only using it to rinse objects or extremities, you might not even need to bother with heating up water, making the whole thing that much easier.
+If you're only using it to rinse objects or extremities, you might not even need to bother with heating up your water, making the whole thing that much easier.
 But if you're not a soda drinker, you may spend a little extra time tracking down an appropriate bottle, and of course, the narrow opening of these bottles makes getting water into them a bit more challenging.
 We also really wish that this shower had a way to close it.
 More than once, it was accidentally knocked over and quickly spilled its contents everywhere.
 Overall though, this shower is one of the simplest ones to use among the models we tested.

 Made of recycled materials, there aren't a lot of moving parts to break on the Simple.
 Even dropping this thing repeatedly on concrete and rocks didn't seem to phase it in the slightest.
 However, the straw is quite thin, and the connection point to the lid is questionable — even Simple tells you not to put on and remove this straw repeatedly as it is likely to stop making a tight connection if you do.
 So once you make the call — 1 liter or 2? — you may be stuck with that decision forever!